cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

    cms> Timer g: 0.000274181365967 s

-Cmd5 has even a convenient benchmark print command that not only prints all timers, but includes some information about your machine on which you run the benchmarks.
+Cmd5 has even a convenient benchmark print command that not only prints all timers but includes some information about your machine on which you run the benchmarks.
 You can get this information with::

     cms stopwatch benchmark